vincemic/ai-diagram-imp/USER_GUIDE.md

 Limitations (Beta):

-- Directed edges only; edge visuals not rendered yet.
+- Directed edges only.
 - Grouping / nested graphs unsupported and skipped.
 - Vendor (yFiles/yWorks) extensions detected but ignored (future roadmap); any `<y:*>` blocks are not parsed.
 - Non-canonical shapes (e.g. triangle, star) currently exported as provided but *if imported* and not in canonical set they downgrade to `rect` with a warning.
-- Edge styling & labels not yet supported.
+  Basic edge styling fields (strokeColor, strokeWidth, lineStyle, dashPattern, arrowSource, arrowTarget, label, routing, bendPoints) round-trip in GraphML.
+UI currently exposes only target arrowhead (others use defaults).

 Exported Node Keys (subset):